Curated by Karolina Albricht and Gabriela Giroletti

 Thames-Side Studios Gallery, Warspite Road, London SE18 5NR

 Andrea V WrighT

-Thoughts On The Horizon: Form and Colour. - Text by Phil King
+Thoughts On The Horizon: Form and Colour, Phil King

 There are names for groups: a ‘Flock of Seagulls’, a ‘Herd of Bison’, a ‘Murder of Crows’.
 Maybe we can describe a group of artists as a ‘Ship of Artists’.
 Those who have gathered themselves together for this show certainly initially got on board the notion of a kind of boat, most specifically the idea of a two hulled catamaran type, and they’re fuelled up ready to set sail on the ambitious basis of a unity of form and colour.
 The slogan ‘I see form through colour and colour as form.’ is nailed to the mast.
 Colour, that engaging wind, with all the force to hold a solitary raft together, a force amongst forces, all engineered to approach the speed of light as it pushes across unknown oceans, filling the canvas, pulling everything along.
 As with all art, ambition forms a kind of overall unifying matrix – in this case a shared aspiration at one with the whole form of the momentum that it propels.
 Form is the unity of the whole apparatus, challenged by and made up of all the forces in play.
 It is the entire horizon as well as the boat itself, but, and here’s the rub, it’s the thing that the driving force of the twin hulls continually takes us beyond.